biocore/pyqi/doc/index.rst

 qcli makes the command line interface originally developed for `QIIME <www.qiime.org>`_ a standalone package, as it  became apparent that it would be useful in tools other than QIIME, but without the very heavy-weight QIIME dependency.
 The name of this package may change as it reaches maturity.

 qcli is very light-weight.
-It's only requirement is a working Python 2.6.
+Its only requirement is a working Python 2.6.

 Documentation index
 -------------------